NicoleWest/nicolewest.github.io/README.md

 * Another list
 * This is a list.

-1.This is a number list.
+1. This is a number list.
 2. This is a number list.